liflab/beepbeep-3-book/markdown/basic/README.md

 The number of input and output pipes is called the (input and output) **arity** of a processor; these two numbers vary depending on the actual type of processor we are talking about.
 For example, the previous picture represents a processor with an input arity of 1, and an output arity of 1.
 Events come in by one end, while events (maybe of a different kind) come out by the other end.

+A processor produces its output in a *streaming* fashion: this means that output events are made available progressively while the input events are consumed.
+In other words, a processor does not wait to read its entire input trace before starting to produce output events.
+However, a processor can require more than one input event to create an output event, and hence may not always output something right away.

 ## Pulling events

 There are two ways to interact with a processor.
 The first is by getting a hold of the processor's output pipe, and by repeatedly asking for new events.
 The action of requesting a new output event is called **pulling**, and this mode of operation is called *pull mode*.